sbclter/sbclter-website-2019/README.md

 ### Running Instructions
   1. `cd bootstrap4-minimal/`
+  1. Find the google-API key and create a valid config file.
+    1. Site Admins have access to the API key
+    1. see readme alongside _config_dummy
-  2. `jekyll serve --incremental`
+  1. `jekyll serve --incremental`
-  3. Then, open http://localhost:4000 on a browser.
+  1. Open http://localhost:4000 on a browser.
-  4. If you get an error "Invalid US-ASCII character "\xE2" on line 6", run `export LANG=en_US.UTF-8` and try again.
+  1. If you get an error "Invalid US-ASCII character "\xE2" on line 6", run `export LANG=en_US.UTF-8` and try again.

 ### Project Structure
+  - See the README in the bootstrap directory for instructions on using the config and google API key
   - Jekyll generates files and folders to `_site/` and serve the folder during runtime.
   - Jekyll skips folders that begin with and an underscore (`_data/`, `_includes`, ...).
   - `bootstrap4-minimal/`